 advertisement

 in the second part of 'health talk with dr. nowak,' caregiver advocates maggie keresteci and terrence ho discuss why caregiving is critical to good health outcomes.

-first-person pieces about resilience and recovery are sure to result in emails and tweets from readers sharing their own experiences, and those of people they know, as do expert studies on disease treatments and symptom information. of course, anything about covid, masks and vaccines can also be counted on to fill up our in-boxes.
+there are some stories that we can count on to generate a lot of feedback from readers. first-person pieces about resilience and recovery are sure to result in emails and tweets from readers sharing their own experiences, and those of people they know, as do expert studies on disease treatments and symptom information. of course, anything about covid, masks and vaccines can also be counted on to fill up our in-boxes.

 but there is one topic that treads on the lines of multiple emotions and opinions — strong opinions — and that is the issue of caregiving. so many of us have had experience caring for someone, are caring for someone now or supporting someone who is, and well, judging from the many letters, tweets and comments on facebook we receive every day, caregivers need help.

-so i was thrilled to have the opportunity to host a discussion between health advocate and family physician dr. dominik nowak, and caregiver advocates maggie keresteci and terrence ho about the value of caregiver engagement. it was the second part of a three-part healthing series called ‘health talk with dr. nowak — in june, we tackled the complicated and daunting issue of communicating with your doctor , and in august, we will be looking at how to take care of your mental health during times of crisis ( register here ).
+so i was thrilled to have the opportunity to host a discussion between health advocate and family physician dr. dominik nowak, and caregiver advocates maggie keresteci and terrence ho about the value of caregiver engagement. it was the second part of a three-part healthing series called ‘health talk with dr. nowak — in june, we tackled the complicated and daunting issue of communicating with your doctor, and in august, we will be looking at how to take care of your mental health during times of crisis (register here).

+advertisement